 On Sept 19, 2016, on behalf of Arsenault, Cuesta held a public meeting in Wiarton to meet the requirements of the Aggregate Act.
 Most of the 50 people in attendance had not been circulated for comment because they were within 120 metres of the proposed quarry; rather, they had noticed a small advertisement near the Obituary section of The Owen Sound Sun Times, local residents have said.

 Many of those who attended the meeting were disappointed with the open-house format of the meeting, with maps set up and some of the people involved in preparing the many reports backing up the proposal on hand to answer questions one-on-one.
 By that time reports regarding such things as noise, traffic, hydrology and overall environmental impacts had been prepared months earlier.
-Residents began to demand a more formal public presentation and the atmosphere at the meeting became “heated,” spokespersons for a local residents’ group said in an interview.
+Residents began to demand a more formal public presentation and the atmosphere at the meeting became “heated,” spokespersons for a local residents’ group told me in an interview.

 Darren Arsenault, accompanied by a couple of other men, arrived in the midst of that controversy and became involved in a discussion with several people, one of whom challenged him to address the meeting in response to the concerns being raised.